PaGS-GIS/Metadata-import-from-template/README.md

 # PythonNotebooks
-Created to PythonNotebooks fro ArcPro
+This repository contains PythonNotebooks for ArcPro